ewancarr/radar-sleep/3-writing/methodological_supplement.md

 # Modelling

-## Standardisation and transformation of sleep features
+## Transformation and trimming of sleep features

-All sleep features were standardised (mean = 0; standard deviation = 1)
-prior to modelling.
-Three features that measured variance were additionally log-transformed to improve estimation and MCMC sampling:
+Three sleep features measuring variability were log-transformed to improve estimation and MCMC sampling:

 -   Total sleep time variance;